 - Start an Emergency Fund: Just like all areas of preparedness, there are steps you can take to insulate yourself from problems.
 Having an emergency fund is one way to prepare for financial troubles.
 It will give you a bit of a cushion during hard times, and can provide you with a fund to buy last minute supplies once things start to go bad.

 - Always have Cash on Hand: Once things start to go bad, there is a very real possibility that the banks may freeze or seize your accounts.
 Should there be a run on the banks; people are going to be desperate to get their hands on some cash.
 Even during a total economic collapse, paper currency will still play a major role in how people buy and sell during the initial phases of the crisis – especially if a bank holiday is declared.

 Start Prepping for Problems NOW.

 Now is the time to really start taking a serious look at your overall level of preparedness.
-The economy has been teetering on the edge of collapse for quite some time, throw in the growing social unrest that’s sweeping the country and you have yourself a real recipe for disaster.
+The economy has been teetering on the edge of collapse for quite some time, throw in inflation that has almost doubled the price of staple goods and the growing social unrest that’s sweeping the country and you have yourself a real recipe for disaster.